near/docs/docs/develop/contracts/sandbox.md

 console.log(statusMessage);
 ```

-5. It looks good now, let's serialize it and base64 encode it so it can be used in patch_state RPC:
+5. Looks good!
+Now, let's serialize it and base64 encode it so it can be used in `patch_state` RPC:

 ```javascript
 console.log(